 Exclusion notices may be issued to riders who violate the rider rules of conduct or refuse driver safety instruction.
 Exclusion notices may only be issued by Cascades East Transit supervisory or managerial staff.
 When possible, a supervisor will arrive on site to assess a situation, and if appropriate, deliver the notice, including length of exclusion, violation and a description of the event to the rider.
 A supervisor or manager may also issue an exclusion and attempt to deliver to a known address or deliver via police officer or case manager.
 If the name and address of an excluded rider is unknown, a picture and description may be posted in an Employee Only area.
 If the excluded individual presents themselves at a bus stop, the driver should request supervisor assistance for delivery of the exclusion notice.

 An excluded rider has the right to appeal the exclusion by submitting within 14 days of the exclusion notice a request in writing.
 The request should contain the reason you are appealing and your modification request.
 Please include any pertinent explanation or supporting information.
 The process is as follows:

 Step 1 - Mail or deliver your appeal to Cascades East Transit within 14 days.
-Your appeal will be assigned to a transit services manager for investigation.
+Your appeal will be assigned to the Quality Assurance Lead for investigation.

 Cascades East Transit

-Step 3 - If you are dissatisfied with the rulings made by the Transportation Manager on exclusions longer than two months, you can mail an appeal to the Central Oregon Regional Public Transportation Advisory Committee.
+Step 3 - If you are dissatisfied with the outcome of your appeal made by CET on exclusions two months or longer, you can mail an appeal to the Central Oregon Regional Public Transportation Advisory Committee (RPTAC).
 You have the right to present information during the public comment period held at the beginning of RPTAC meetings and will be notified of the date, time and location.
 RPTAC meeting schedules can be accessed under the "About" page on CET's website.